 The Mark Douglas Parris Scholarship Fund has been established with the Haywood County Schools Foundation, Inc., to honor Mark Parris’s contributions to the Haywood County community as a teacher and coach at Waynesville Junior High School from 1975-1982.
-The fund was established in 2012 by Mark’s family and will be administered by the Haywood County Schools Foundation, Inc. This scholarship is available to Tuscola High School seniors who will attend Western Carolina University to pursue a
+The fund was established in 2012 by Mark’s family and will be administered by the Haywood County Schools Foundation, Inc. This scholarship is available to Tuscola High School seniors who will attend Western Carolina University to pursue a four-year undergraduate degree.

 Mark Parris was a Waynesville native who lived in Haywood County for his entire life.
 After serving as a Social Studies teacher and Football and Basketball coach at Waynesville Junior High School from 1975-1982, he began a career in the pharmaceutical industry that lasted 30 years.
 Growing up, Mark excelled as a varsity athlete in football, basketball and track at Tuscola High School, and was the starting quarterback for the football team.
 He was also an accomplished student with limited financial resources, and after graduating Mark was able to attend Western Carolina University upon receiving the Horatio A. and Adah G. Helder Scholarship.
 The scholarship fund established in Mark’s name is given in loving memory of his accomplishments as a teacher, coach, husband and father.